 Combining the Controller and CFO Roles

 In some businesses, especially smaller ones, the roles of Controller and CFO may overlap, or one person may fulfill both roles.
-However, as businesses scale, the need for distinct individuals in these roles becomes apparent due to the specialized skills each position requires.
+However, as businesses scale, the need for distinct individuals in these roles becomes apparent because each position requires specialized skills.

-Small businesses typically do not have the workload to justify hiring a CFO but instead can hire a fractional CFO.
-A fractional CFO is a remote professional who can be hired to perform CFO duties when needed.
+Small businesses typically do not have the workload to justify hiring a CFO and can instead hire a fractional CFO.
+A fractional CFO is a remote professional who can be employed to perform CFO duties when needed.
 They work on a temporary contractual basis through accounting and bookkeeping service providers.
-The same service providers can connect business owners with controllers who can come in during important procedures like audits to ease the burden.
+The same service providers can connect business owners with controllers who can come in during important procedures, such as audits, to ease the burden.

 Conclusion

 For businesses experiencing growth and increased financial complexity, hiring a Controller can ensure accurate financial operations and regulatory compliance.
-A CFO is indispensable for companies needing strategic financial planning, risk management, and capital raising.
+A CFO is indispensable to companies that need strategic financial planning, risk management, and capital raising.

 Hiring CFOs and Controllers ultimately depends on your business’s current needs and goals.
 By evaluating your company’s financial requirements and growth trajectory, you can make an informed decision in your company’s best interest.